 India’s popular mythologist and writer is back with his new book for children, The Boys Who Fought.
-In an exclusive interview, Devdutt Pattanaik talks about the misunderstood world of Indian mythology.
+In a tell-all interview, Devdutt Pattanaik talks about the misunderstood world of Indian mythology.

 Devdutt Pattanaik is, without a doubt, one of India’s most popular writers and among our foremost mythologists.
 While his books have roused a fair share of debate, the author has always been clear about one thing — that his often bold retelling of Indian epics is his own interpretation of the popular mythological works.
 It’s perhaps this, coupled with his clear, crisp writing, that sets him apart.
 The writer is now back with a new book for children, The Boys Who Fought.